 But is there any difference between a usual monitor and DK2?
 Is our lap time going to suffer because of that?
 Well, depends on the player and how long he has played with both devices.
 When you have been playing on a monitor for quite some time, like me for example, buying yourself an Oculus Rift and using it for the first time in your life while clicking “Start The Race” in iRacing will lead to no good in terms of performance.
 It is not unusual for people new to VR suck at playing with it the right way.

 I was looking at “Teens React” episode where they were equipped with DK2.
 At that time they were trying to play Alien: Isolation in VR.
 The goal of the game was to survive for as long possible and get from point A to point B without getting murdered by a walking saliva dripping 3Dhead.
 When they started to move, all I could think was “Please, for the love of god, use your head”.
 And no, I am not talking about the thinking part.
 I am talking about using your head to look around faster.
-You’ll be more efficient, more reactive, and much more useful if only you would have turned your head.
+You’ll be more efficient, more reactive, and much more useful if only you had turned your head.
 Now that I think about it, the fact that it’s a horror game, may have played the part in it.

 Still, IF you know how to play with an Oculus Rift (which I think will become a skill that needs to be acquired), getting an even better lap performance that on a regular monitor will not be hard.